ewancook/transcriber/README.md

 It's as easy as that!

 Transcriber will attempt to parse all DAT files selected.
-An error message will be shown if files cannot be converted.
+An error message will be shown if files cannot be transcribed.

-Converted files are created in the same directory as the original file and have the format:
+Transcribed files are created in the same directories as the original files and have the format:

     "ORIGINAL_NAME (Transcribed).csv"